You know your Doctor personally, you know your Dentist, but do you know where the food you prepare and serve your family comes from?

 THAT’S WHY WE CALL OUR BEEF, PureLifeBeef ® “a higher standard than organic”

 Please note that besides selling our beef in 1/4, 1/2, and Whole Beef Packages, we also process steers for sales of individual cuts, i.e., steaks (2 per package), roasts (from 2 lbs), ground beef (in 1.5lb packs), marrow bones by the pound, and much more!
-We are available at the ranch, or our local Farmers Markets in Sedona and Flagstaff.
+We are available at the ranch, or our local Farmers Market in Sedona.

 AS WE CAREFULLY CONTINUE TO MONITOR THE GROWTH OF OUR STEERS, WE WILL UPDATE THE AVAILABILITY OF OUR BEEF PACKAGES: